Charles Aznavour: Legacy

-When Bob Dylan was asked who are some of his favorite musicians are, he stated, "I like Charles Aznavour a lot.
+When Bob Dylan was asked who some of his favorite musicians are, he stated, "I like Charles Aznavour a lot.
 I saw him in sixty-something at Carnegie Hall, and he just blew my brains out."

 Sting has stated that "To me he [Aznavour] is an icon.
 Not only as a singer, but as an actor, as a personality, as a master of 'chanson'."

 Aznavour was also highly regarded by Frank Sinatra, Celine Dion, Edith Piaf, and Liza Minnelli, with whom he performed and recorded.
 Minnelli has said of the singer, "He changed my entire life."

-In a 1998 poll conducted by CNN and Time Online, Aznavour was recognised as Entertainer of the Century, with nearly 18% of the total vote, edging out Elvis Presley, Frank Sinatra and Bob Dylan.

 In August 2017, at age 93, he was awarded a star on the Hollywood Walk of Fame.

-Aznavour has sold more than 200 million albums, making him one of the best selling music artists of all time.

 Aznavour has been widely regarded as one of the most famous Armenians of his time, and a major pop culture icon of the 20th century.

 His musicality and fame abroad had a significant impact on many areas of pop culture.
 Aznavour's name inspired the alias of the character Char Aznable by Yoshiyuki Tomino in his 1979 mecha anime series Mobile Suit Gundam.
 Char would become a Japanese pop cultural icon and the most famous character over a decades-long franchise.

 Music critic Stephen Holden described Aznavour as a "French pop deity".

-His song "Parce Que Tu Crois" was sampled by producer Dr. Dre for the song "What's the Difference" (featuring Eminem & Xzibit), from his album 2001.
+His song "Parce que tu crois" was sampled by producer Dr. Dre for the song "What's the Difference" (featuring Eminem & Xzibit), from his album 2001.

-He was mentioned in The Psychedelic Furs song "Sister Europe" ("The radio upon the floor / is stupid, it plays Aznavour"), the Kemal Monteno song "Stavi tiho Aznavoura" ("Play Aznavour quietly") and the Jonathan Richman song "Give Paris One More Chance".

-In 1990, he offered insights into his life to writer-director Michael Feeney Callan in the TV series My Riviera, which was filmed at and around Aznavour's home in Port Grimaud, in the South of France.

-At the 2022 Winter Olympics American figure skater Nathan Chen performed his team event short program on February 4, 2022 to Aznavour's La Boheme.
+At the 2022 Winter Olympics American figure skater Nathan Chen skated his team event and singles short programs to Aznavour's "La Bohème".

+In one of the Morecambe & Wise sketches of 1978, Wise, as part of his play "What Ern Wrote", punned the singer's name as "Charles as Navour".

+Aznavour was portrayed by Tahar Rahim in the 2024 biographical drama film Monsieur Aznavour.